mericoz/juncture_workshop/README.md

 ## This is Heading n.2

-This is a sample visual essay demonstrating a few key features of a Visual Essay.
-Additional [Documentation](https://github.com/JSTOR-Labs/juncture/wiki) and [examples](https://jstor-labs.github.io/juncture-examples) are available for reference.
+You can format this just as you would format a paragraph in an essay, with the added benefit of including [interactive links](https://lab.plant-humanities.org/heliconia/).
+The link here is an example of a visual essay from The Plant Humanities lab, which was a project developed in collaboration between JStor and Dumbarton Oaks Institute.
 <param ve-image
        manifest="https://iiif.juncture-digital.org/manifest/6dd738aed85597cac540ad31dd5818e86ef7f2918c7b43a9eb3123d5538e6e4c">